belastingdienst/opr-paas/docs/overview/core_concepts/secrets.md

       name: my-ns
       namespace: my-paas-argocd
     spec:
-      paas: my-paas
       secrets:
         # Specifying a secret for a specific PaasNs namespace
         "ssh://git@github.com/belastingdienst/paas.git": >-
           2wkeKebCnqgl...L/jDAUmhWG3ng==
     ```

-# Usecase 1: SSH secrets
+# Use case 1: SSH secrets

-One option (the most common usecase) is to add git credentials for argocd.
+One option (the most common use case) is to add git credentials for argocd.

 !!! example